1emvr/HexaneC2-pre-alpha/README.md

 Not many EDRs (that I know of) have the capabilities of finding these indicators but an experienced blue team lead may find it. :^)

 ## TODO:
-#### Priorities:
+### Priorities:
+(implant)
-- testing P2P communication/ fixing protocol
+- testing implant P2P communication/ fixing protocol
 - testing COFF loader
-- re-implement thread stack spoofing/ sleepobf
+- re-implement generic thread stack spoofing/ sleepobf
-- re-implement http listener
-- automation of infraC2
 - write documentation

 ### C2 infrastructure:
 #### Redirectors:
+- re-implement http listener
+- automation of infraC2
 - protocol support (do not break)
 - forking non-C2 traffic to webpage (filtering)
 - access control/ filtering